i3 PhD Teaching Fellow

 Teaching Fellows will be responsible for co-teaching 1.25 hours per day for 10 days.
 Additional time will be required for instructional preparation and follow-up with i3 Scholars.
 Teaching Fellows may also attend any of the other i3 events, speakers, or tours included in the institute schedule.

 The class schedule, a detailed curriculum outline, and teaching resources will be provided by i3.
-With assistance from i3 Faculty and Staff, Teaching Fellows will be responsible for developing and delivering the daily, in-class content of their respective modules.
+With assistance from i3 Faculty and Staff, Teaching Fellows will be responsible for developing and delivering syllabi, as well as the daily, in-class content of their respective modules.

 Teaching Fellows will be provided with work space within the School of Computing and Information, access to our labs, access to the University’s 17 libraries, access to office supplies and equipment, and the support of our administrative staff.